Madushani95/ALGuru/README.md

 ***Adding port address with localhost may not function ALGuru correctly.
 So please remove port address before running.***

 ### Step 5
 You'll get the Home page.
-Now you can click on Physics, Sign in and add any events to your calander.
+Now you can click on Physics, Sign in and add any events to your calendar.

 ***Only SLIIT accounts have access***